exercism/rust/docs/CONTRIBUTING.md

 [Exercism documentation about practice exercises]: https://exercism.org/docs/building/tracks/practice-exercises

-Run `just add-practice-exercise` and you'll be prompted for the minimal information required to generate the exercise stub for you.
+Run `just add-exercise` and you'll be prompted for the minimal information required to generate the exercise stub for you.
 After that, jump in the generated exercise and fill in any todos you find.
 This includes most notably: